Vinclozolin

 Vinclozolin (trade names Ronilan, Curalan, Vorlan, Touche) is a common dicarboximide fungicide used to control diseases, such as blights, rots and molds in vineyards, and on fruits and vegetables such as raspberries, lettuce, kiwi, snap beans, and onions.
 It is also used on turf on golf courses.
 Two common fungi that vinclozolin is used to protect crops against are Botrytis cinerea and Sclerotinia sclerotiorum.

 First registered in 1981, vinclozolin is widely used but its overall application has declined.
 As a pesticide, vinclozolin is regulated by the United States Environmental Protection Agency (U.S. EPA).
 In addition to these restrictions within the United States, as of 2006 the use of this pesticide was banned in several countries, including Denmark, Finland, Norway, and Sweden.

-It has gone through a series of tests and regulations in order to evaluate the risks and hazards to the environment and animals.
-Among the research, a main finding is that vinclozolin has been shown to be an endocrine disruptor with antiandrogenic effects.

 Use in the United States

 Vinclozolin is manufactured by the chemical company BASF and has been registered for use in the United States since 1981.
-The following is a compilation of data indicating the national use of vinclozolin per crop (lbs AI/yr) in 1987: apricots, 124; cherries, 3,301; green beans, 13,437; lettuce, 24,779; nectarines, 1,449; onions, 829; peaches, 15,203; plums, 163; raspberries, 3,247; and strawberries, 41,006.
-In 1997, two applications totaling 285 pounds each, were applied to kiwifruit in California to prevent the gray mold and soft rot caused by Botrytis cinerea.
 In general, the United States has seen an overall decline in the national use of vinclozolin.

 In 1992, a total of approximately 135,000 pounds were used.
 However, in 1997 this number dropped to 122,000 and in 2002 it was down to 55,000 pounds.

+The following is a compilation of data indicating the national use of vinclozolin per crop (lbs AI/yr) in 1987: apricots, 124; cherries, 3,301; green beans, 13,437; lettuce, 24,779; nectarines, 1,449; onions, 829; peaches, 15,203; plums, 163; raspberries, 3,247; and strawberries, 41,006.
+In 1997, two applications totaling 285 pounds each, were applied to kiwifruit in California to prevent the gray mold and soft rot caused by Botrytis cinerea.

 Preparation and application

-The following chemical reactions are used to make vinclozolin: One method combines methyl vinyl ketone, sodium cyanide, 3,5-dichloroaniline, and phosgene.
+The following chemical reactions are used to make vinclozolin.
+One method combines methyl vinyl ketone, sodium cyanide, 3,5-dichloroaniline, and phosgene.
 This process involves formation of the cyanohydrin, followed by hydrolysis of the nitrile.
 Vinclozolin is also prepared by the reaction of 3,5-dichlorophenyl isocyanate with an alkyl ester of 2-hydroxy-2-methylbut-3-enoic acid.
 Ring closure is achieved at elevated temperature.

 Vinclozolin is then formulated into a dry flowable or extruded granular.
 It can be applied by through the air (aerial), through irrigation systems (chemigation), or by ground equipment.
 Vinclozolin is also applied to some plants, such as decorative flowers, as a dip treatment where the plant is dipped into the fungicide solution and then dried.
 It is also common to spray a vinclozolin solution using thermal foggers in greenhouses.